holly-hewitt/holly-hewitt/README.md

 # Hello, World! 👋

-Welcome to my coding playground!
-I'm Holly, a passionate developer on a mission to turn coffee into code. ☕️👨‍💻

 ## About Me

-- 🌐 Exploring the realms of programming and web development.
+- 🌐 Exploring the realms of programming and data science.
-- 🚀 Currently on a journey to master the art of turning ideas into elegant solutions.
 - 🎓 Final year MSci student at the University of Glasgow, diving deep into the world of Computer Science.
 - 👥 Head of Engagement at the Glasgow University Google Developer Student Club.